-Findland Process service, also known as "service of process,” is the procedure employed to give appropriate notice of initial legal action to another party (such as a defendant), court, or administrative body in an effort to exercise jurisdiction over that person so as to enable that person to respond to the proceeding before the court, body, or other tribunals.
-Notice is furnished by delivering a set of court documents (called "process") to the person to be served; Finland process service.
+Findland Process service, also known as "service of process,” is the procedure employed to give appropriate notice of initial legal action to another party (such as a defendant), court, or administrative body in an effort to exercise jurisdiction over that person to enable that person to respond to the proceeding before the court, body, or other tribunals.
+Notice is furnished by delivering a set of court documents (called "process") to the person to be served; a process server performs Finland process service.
 Click Here for information on the Code of Civil Procedure in Finland!

 Finland PROCESS SERVERs

 Finland process servers serve civil and commercial matters pursuant to the Hague Service Convention, a multilateral treaty adopted in Hague, Netherlands, on November 15, 1965, by member states of the Hague Conference on Private International Law.
 It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating, or based in another country.
-The provisions of the convention apply to the service of process in civil and commercial matters but not criminal matters.
-Also, the Convention shall not apply if the address of the person to be served with the document is not known.
+The convention's provisions apply to the service of process in civil and commercial matters but not criminal matters.
+Also, the Convention shall not apply if the address of the person served with the document is unknown.

 Method of Service